nih-cfde/training-and-engagement/docs/CF-Tutorials/CFDE-Portal/movement-disorders.md

 ![IPSC final datasets](../../images/Neurodegeneration-part-of-collection-ipsc.png "IPSC final datasets")

 This results in 9 matching records from Metabolomics and Library of Integrated Network-Based Cellular Signatures (LINCS).
-The subset cohort is exported to a `csv` file.
+The subset cohort is exported to a `csv` file using the "Export" option.

 ## Step 4: Search all columns: Stem Cell